 Before you host a viewing, air out the house.
 A tidy, airy home is much more appealing to buyers.
 If you’re moving, remember to read our moving house checklist for top tips.

 Long-term ways to add value to your home

-Increasing energy efficiency can be a nice bonus for some buyers, e.g. solar panels.
+- Increasing energy efficiency can be a nice bonus for some buyers, for example solar panels.

 Sometimes you can increase the property value simply by applying for planning permission.
 It lets buyers know there’s potential to carry out work on the property.